cjonqtan/Goofy/README.md

 Goofy
 ======

-My work in DV1485 at Blekinge Institute of Technology
+My work in DV1485 at Blekinge Institute of Technology.

+This webb-base is build on Anax-base created by Mikael Roos.

 License